 The question is why companies choose one of the two major architectures over the other.
 Our suggestion is to compare component cost, performance, power consumption and not the least important hardware and software development challenges.
 Firstly get an overview of all aspects.
 Secondly make the decision.

-The three processors mentioned in the introduction may illustrate the similarities and differences between the two main processor architectures in the performance segment where competition is head on.
+The three mentioned processors may illustrate the similarities and differences between the two main processor architectures in the performance segment.
+Here competition is head on.
 All three processors are one-chip platforms with one, two or four CPU cores.
 They are all relevant processor choices for embedded applications where product life-time needs to be at least seven years.

 Low cost, single core versions of the i.MX 6 processor are roughly half the price compared to the X86 competition.
-But then again such a low cost i.MX 6 has clearly fewer functions and interfaces so the comparison isn’t really fair.
-High-end i.MX 6 versions have a feature set and interfaces that are comparable to the X86 processors in the segment but prices are roughly the same as well.
+Then again such a low cost i.MX 6 has clearly fewer functions and interfaces so the comparison isn’t really fair.
+High-end i.MX 6 versions have a feature set and interfaces.
+Those are comparable to the X86 processors in the segment but prices are roughly the same as well.

-A detailed evaluation and comparison most often lead to the conclusion that the two X86 processor options from AMD and Intel respectively have more high-speed interfaces, better general computing and graphics performance.
-AMD Embedded G-Series SOC is the more costly processor option but the extra cost is motivated by the fact that the overall graphics performance is higher.
+A detailed evaluation and comparison most often lead to the same conclusion of the two X86 processor options from AMD and Intel.
+They both respectively have more high-speed interfaces, better general computing and graphics performance.
+AMD Embedded G-Series SOC is the more costly processor option.
+But what motivates the extra cost is the fact that the overall graphics performance is higher.

 ARM processors have been and still are the preferred choice in applications were low power properties are crucial.
 Comparing power consumption is not uncomplicated.
 Aspects like operating system, RAM size and type, FLASH storage and interfaces used need to be separated from the influence of the processor.
 A general rule however is that ARM is really strong in terms of modes and possibilities to shut down the processor and await a wake-up.